Los Angeles was simmering with tension when Mark Ridley-Thomas won election to the Los Angeles City Council in June, 1991.

 After Ridley-Thomas was elected to the Board of Supervisors in 2008, Empowerment Congress members were vital in building grassroots political support for the new Martin Luther King Jr. Medical Center, replacing the hospital that closed in 2007 after reports of deadly malpractice.
 Empowerment Congress members mobilized in full force to win approval for the Crenshaw/LAX light rail line, a project that had languished for nearly 25 years.

-Los Angeles today, after nearly 30 years of Empowerment Congress advocacy, has seen remarkable progress in some of the areas that had been crisis points.
+Los Angeles today, after more than 30 years of Empowerment Congress advocacy, has seen remarkable progress in some of the areas that had been crisis points.
 Crime has consistently fallen in Los Angeles even during the current economic recession.
 The LAPD is now a majority-minority department, nationally recognized for its engagement with the communities it serves.

 The drop in crime has also occurred in South Los Angeles, where many new businesses also have improved the quality of life for residents.
 A full-service grocery market has replaced the liquor store where Latasha Harlins was shot.
 Ridley-Thomas’ former City Council district office, burned in 1992, was rebuilt in 1996 as a Constituent Service Center, a “mini City Hall” with representatives of 15 city departments located at the site as well as meeting space for community gatherings.